‘EGG-SIGHTING’: The RSPB are calling on Merseyside residents to take part in the Big Garden Birdwatch at home

 Set to enter its 42nd year this month, the largest wildlife survey in the world, the Big Garden Birdwatch, runs from the 29th to 31st of January and combines over 40 years of records to monitor vital bird trends.

 Both across the country and in Merseyside, house sparrows topped the rankings in the RSPB’s Big Garden Birdwatch results last year, despite wider national decline.
-Meanwhile, the
+Meanwhile, the starling and wood pigeon joined house sparrows to form the top three most sighted birds in Merseyside.

 A common garden bird thanks to the provision of winter food and nest boxes, blue tits are on the rise across the country, with an 8% increase in the population since 1979.
 Other birds featuring in the Merseyside “top ten” were goldfinches, robins and long tailed tits.